zk7/faulds/README.md

-# faulds
+# Faulds
-Faulds is an iterative OS fingeprinting algorithm for measurement over large scans
+Faulds is an iterative OS fingeprinting algorithm for measurement over large scans.

+Code will be uploaded here in the coming weeks.